Johann has been an online writer for over four years. His articles often focus on pet care.

 Inexpensive Dog Fence Ideas

+We've been on what we call our "Adventure Experiment" for the past two years, finding great places to live where we can experience new adventures in our life!
 Not too long ago, we moved to a cabin in the mountains of North Georgia.
-It's doggie heaven here with lots of great hiking opportunities and is still close to dog agility competition on the weekends!
+It's doggie heaven here with lots of great hiking opportunities.
+And, it's still close to the dog agility competition we go to on the weekends!

 Being the herding breed I am, I need lots of exercise!
 And we also like to practice dog agility in the open area around our cabin, safely and securely.
-So Mum decided to build us a great inexpensive dog fence for Gracie and I to get our zoomies on, practice our favorite pastimes, and wrestle to our hearts' content, all while keeping safe and secure.
+So Mum decided to build a great inexpensive dog fence for Gracie and I to get our zoomies on, practice our favorite pastimes, and wrestle to our hearts' content, all while keeping safe and secure.

 Since we are renting during our adventure experiment, Mum wanted a fence that was easy, quick, inexpensive, movable, and reusable.
-So she researched and researched, and came up with a pawsome solution.
+So, she researched (and researched) and came up with a pawsome solution.
 We had this same fence up at our last cabin.
-All we did was take down the netting, pull up the stakes and move it to our next cabin to put right back up.
+All we did was take down the netting, pull up the stakes, and move it to our next cabin to put right back up.
 Easy!

 Read on to learn how we built our reusable dog fence!

 Our dog fence is nearly 200 feet long and wraps almost completely around our cabin.
 In the photo above, that's my little bro, Rach, checking out a deer through the netting.
 You can barely see as it blends into the natural landscape very well, don't you think?

 Here's a list of all the supplies Mum purchased for our fence and their approximate costs.
 The total cost was under $300.00 when we built it in 2012 ($350 for 2018 pricing), and the nice part is that when we moved to our new cabin and set the fence up for a second time, it didn't cost us a thing!